 The Certified Information Systems Security Professional (CISSP) exam is designed to ensure that someone handling computer security for a company or client has mastered a standardized body of knowledge.
-The certification was developed and is maintained by the International Information Systems Security Certification Consortium (ISC²).
-The exam certifies security professionals in ten different areas:
+The six-hour exam, which asks 250 questions, certifies security professionals in ten different areas:

 - Access control systems and methodology

 - Business continuity planning & disaster recovery planning

 - Security architecture and models

 The exam is designed for professionals with a minimum of 3-5 years of experience.

 Continue Reading About Certified Information Systems Security Professional (CISSP)